CanDemirbuken/DriverHub/Client/DriverHub.Client/README.md

 Browser-ready Image URL
 ```

+This prevents Car List, Car Detail and Car Edit from implementing their own media URL construction logic.

 ---

-## 🚦 Vehicle Status Management
+# 🚦 Vehicle Status Management

-Vehicle status can be updated directly from the Car Detail screen.
+Vehicle status can be changed directly from the Car Detail screen.

-Supported statuses currently include:
+Supported statuses include:

 - Active
 - Maintenance